Search by Keyword

 In his book "The Lyrics," Paul recalled: "George (Martin) liked the song when we brought it in, but he said, 'Do you think we could do it faster?'
 We were like, 'No, no, no,' but George, being very persuasive, said, 'Let's just try it.
 If you don't like it, we don't have to.'
 He said, 'I think this could be your first #1.'
 So grudgingly, we lifted the tempo."
 Another element of this new rendition was John and Paul's use of harmonies in the verses ala "Cathy's Clown" by The Everly Brothers, which George Martin undoubtedly preferred over the harmony-less version they played for him back on September 4th.
 "I did the trick of remaining on the high note while the melody cascaded down from it," Paul explained in his book "Many Years From Now."
 In any event, one of these "tired" experimentations with "Please Please Me" were caught on tape, an acetate disc of the recording done being evidence that it was indeed under consideration for the b-side of "Love Me Do."
 This version of "Please Please Me" was included on the 1994 compilation album "Anthology 1."

-After this first version of "Please Please Me" was recorded, they utilized the remaining time of the recording session to record another version of "Love Me Do" with Andy White on drums and Ringo on tambourine.
+After this first version of "Please Please Me" was recorded, they took advantage of the remaining time of the recording session to record another version of "Love Me Do" with Andy White on drums and Ringo on tambourine.
 With this accomplished, the session ended at 6:30 pm.
-“We were standing in the corridor outside the control room after the session," Ron Richards remembers.
-"George (Martin) was saying, ‘We haven’t quite got ‘Please Please Me’ right, but it’s too good a song to just throw away.
-We’ll leave it for another time…” Listening to the “Anthology 1” version, you can see how close they really were to the finished version.
+“We were standing in the corridor outside the control room after the session," producer Ron Richards remembers, adding: "George (Martin) was saying, 'We haven’t quite got ‘Please Please Me’ right, but it’s too good a song to just throw away.
+We’ll leave it for another time…'" By listening to the “Anthology 1” version, you can see how close they really were to the finished version.
 The few missing ingredients could easily have been added in overdubs, which was a luxury that they would utilize very soon afteerward.
 However, the decision was eventually made that the first version of "Love Me Do" (with Ringo on drums) would be the a-side and "P.S.
 I Love You" would be the b-side of their first single.

 George Martin recalls that, during this meeting, he revealed to the group that he "was still thinking that we should release their (earlier) recording of 'How Do You Do It'" for the a-side of their second single, still feeling strongly that it had hit potential.
 Ringo recalled: "I remember us all being ready to stand up for the principle of, 'We have written these songs and we want to do them!'"
 Music publisher Dick James, however, did not like the rendition of "How Do You Do It" that The Beatles recorded and had a vested interest in having someone else record the song, having just secured the publishing rights to the future "Lennon / McCartney" catalog.
 George Martin relates, "I would still have issued 'How Do You Do It' had they not persuaded me to listen to another version of 'Please Please Me.'"